-In Episode 25 of Happywork TV, I present the next commitment in my work code of conduct called “The Happywork Agreement.”
+In Episode 38 of Happywork TV, we talk about the next commitment in the work code of conduct I’ve created called “The Happywork Agreement.”

 — — — — —